-Listening to the book made me aware how recently I had been more trying to make things happen again.
-If things were not moving at the speed that I wanted them to, I got anxious, and thought that if I did not take ANY action, nothing would ever happen or change in my life.
+Listening to the book made me aware of the times I drop back into “trying to make things happen” mode.
+If things are not moving at the speed that I want them to, I might get anxious and think that if I do not take ANY action, nothing will ever happen or change in my life.
 So I get busy, almost arbitrarily spending lots of energy here and lots of energy there.
 Yet if I am honest, things would have been about the same, if I had just relaxed.
-What if I could simply trust, that I need to go through quiet phases sometimes?
+What if I could simply trust, that I need to go through some “low times” sometimes?
 I could stop all that fight and worry and resistance, which would save me so much energy and allow myself to simply enjoy what is there and do what I do with focus and love.
 Like writing, for example.

 Surrendering to Life does not equal being passive and waiting for people to tell you what to do.
 While things can indeed “come” to you through other people, they can also come in form of an inspiration, an idea, a knowing, a feeling, a book, something you overhear on the street… which can then inspire you to take action – if you are open to do so and do not miss them, because you are too busy making plans.
 It is like a dance: You do take steps, but you let yourself be guided rather than taking the lead (at least, if you are the woman ;)).
 Leading, controlling and trying to make things happen is energetically Masculine, while following, surrendering and trusting is energetically Feminine.
 Neither is better than the other, even though we sometimes judge surrender as negative, because in our mind we equal it to defeat.
-Yet, collectively both men and especially us women with a strongly developed Masculine energy could use a bit more of Feminine energy.
+Yet, collectively many men and even more women (especially those of us with a strongly developed Masculine energy) could use a bit more of Feminine energy.
 Especially if we want to conceive a baby, which is an inherently Feminine act.